Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You force one creature you can see within range to make a CON Save.
 On a failed save, the creature’s flesh begins to roll in upon itself as the creature’s body slowly turns itself inside out, gaining vulnerability to all damage and disadvantage on all attack rolls and Saves until the effect ends.
-The affected creature makes a CHAa Save at the end of each of its turns, ending the effect after three successes, or transforming into a Gibbering Mouther under the DM’s control after three failures until cured by a Wish spell or similar magic.
+The affected creature makes a CHA  Save at the end of each of its turns, ending the effect after three successes, or transforming into a Gibbering Mouther under the DM’s control after three failures until cured by a Wish spell or similar magic.
 - **Classes**: Sorcerer, Warlock
 *(Source: CS)*